-- Live in the English-speaking country for several years and work hard at learning the local culture, accent, slang, idioms etc.
+- Live in an English-speaking country for several years and work hard at learning the local culture, accent, slang, idioms, etc.

-- Get a reputable TEFL qualification and gain some experience.
+- Gain some experience, through a regular teaching job, internships or giving private lessons.
 Language schools in English speaking countries hire staff based on competence, not on whether you happen to be a native English speaker or not.